-Matjhabeng long-term plan consists of vision, strategic goals and strategic objectives.
+Matjhabeng long-term plan consists of a vision, mission and strategic goals and objectives.
 As a package, they consist of:

-- City long-term plan which is a long-term strategic perspective of the Locality.
+- City long-term plan which is a long-term strategic perspective of the municipality.
 It is an analysis of development trends and city dynamics.
-Overall, it describes the future of the Locality. - The city value statement which is described as a Locality's new paradigm for development.
-It consists of a set of new principles on how to approach development in the Locality.
+Overall, it describes the future of the municipality. - The city value statement which is described as a Locality's new paradigm for development.
+It consists of a set of new principles on how to approach development in the municipality.

-City vision is a City's statement which describes the strategic direction and the strategic plan of the Locality.
-It sets a new foundation for the entire Locality.
-City Strategic Plan consists of a clear set of long-term goals and strategic interventions through which these goals will be achieved as set out in the IDP document of the Locality.
+City vision is a City's statement which describes the strategic direction and the strategic plan of the municipality.
+It sets a new foundation for the entire municipality.
+City Strategic Plan consists of a clear set of long-term goals and strategic interventions through which these goals will be achieved as set out in the IDP document of the municipality.